 Cut the biscuits into quarters.
 I find my kitchen shears work best for this, but a knife will also get the job done.

 Use your hands to roll each piece of biscuit into a ball.
 I find that it starts to make my hands feel funny after a while so will often recruit someone to help.

-NOTE: If you are making these ahead of time, and your dish is cold from the refrigerator, place it in the oven while it heats up.
+NOTE: If your dish is cold from the refrigerator, place it in the oven while it heats up.
 A cold dish into a hot oven can make the glass shatter.

 Make-Ahead and Pull-Apart Mini Cinnamon Bites

 - 1/2 cup granulated sugar